ggrant-fs/SEI-PROJECT-1/README.md

 # _BlackJack_
 >Lets get to 21 and **_win!_**
+### technologies Used
+* HTML
+* css
+* JavaScript

+### Planned future enhancements:
+* Imperove overall design to a more modern and contemporary look and feel by via HTML CSS and JavaScript for better user experience
+* inlcude multiplayer capabilites

 ### The rules of BlackJack:
 * The goal of blackjack is to beat the dealer's hand without going over 21.